Visiting Dian Fossey Tombs – Dian Fossey Grave Hike at only $ 75

 Slowly start hiking Mount Bisoke while passing through the area frequented by mountain gorillas and some Hail Tours visitors have been lucky to encounter these Giant Apes at this point.

 The Park Ranger will give 10 minutes to see the mountain gorillas but no photography is allowed at this point.
-Besides mountain gorillas, other forest buffaloes, golden monkeys and duikers are commonly-sighted during this hike.
+Besides mountain gorillas, other forest buffaloes, golden monkeys, and duikers are commonly sighted during this hike.

 On reaching 2967 meters above sea level, hikers break off from the Mount Bisoke hike trail and move towards Mount Karisimbi while traversing a stunning area of Hygenia Hypericum within an altitude of 2900 to 3000 meters above sea level.